OSAMES/osames-orm/README.md

 OSAMES ORM is a C# lightweight ORM based on ADO.NET.

-It's developed with .NET 4.6.1 and also built with matching Mono version and .NET Core 1
+It's developed with .NET 4.6.1.
+We are working on building it with Mono and .NET Core 1 too (not usable for now).

 ## Code Example